SESR-Group/SESR-Group.github.io/_posts/2024-10-28-1stGroupMeeting.md

 - **Chapter 5**
   - Where is the revised version?

-- **Answer* :
+- **Answer**
-The revised versions of Chapter 4 and Chapter 5 are in progress, incorporating the feedback from our last discussion.
-I plan to submit both by mid-December.
-Since the experimental side is not the primary focus, the experimental plan for Chapter 4 and a list of required consumables, is being finalized and will be sent by Christmas.
+-  I am currently revising Chapters 4 and 5 based on the feedback from our previous discussion and aim to complete and submit both chapters by mid-December.
+As the experimental component is not the primary focus, I am finalizing the experimental plan for Chapter 4 along with a list of required consumables, which will be shared by Christmas.

-To ensure consistent progress and timely updates, I would like to propose setting up regular meetings (e.g., biweekly) to review key milestones and address any questions.
-The group meeting could serve as an opportunity for everyone to catch up and align on shared tasks and objectives.
+- To maintain steady progress and ensure timely updates, I propose setting up regular individual meetings for each PhD student (e.g., biweekly) to review key milestones and address any questions.
+Additionally, the monthly group meeting could be used as a platform for everyone to reconnect, align on shared tasks, and discuss broader objectives.

 ---